ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/01-binary-search-trees.md

 Therefore, the operations will have expected worst-case complexity of $O(\log(n))$.
 And building the final BST with $n$ values will be $O(n\log(n))$.

-(This is similar to Quicksort with the simplest pivot, *take-first*, see @sec:quicksort.
+(This is similar to Quicksort with the simplest pivot, *take-first*, see @sec:sorting-2:quicksort.
 Sorting an already sorted array will take quadratic time, but if the list is randomly shuffled the complexity will be expected worst-case $O(n\log(n))$.)